danielbodnar/awesome-stars/README.md

 ## artificial-intelligence

+- [nidhaloff/igel](https://github.com/nidhaloff/igel) - a delightful machine learning tool that allows you to train, test, and use models without writing code
+- [RayVentura/ShortGPT](https://github.com/RayVentura/ShortGPT) - 🚀🎬 ShortGPT - Experimental AI framework for automated short/video content creation.
+- [alirezamika/autoscraper](https://github.com/alirezamika/autoscraper) - A Smart, Automatic, Fast and Lightweight Web Scraper for Python
+- [Zeeshanahmad4/chatgpt-knowledge-base-chatbot](https://github.com/Zeeshanahmad4/chatgpt-knowledge-base-chatbot) - An advanced chatbot that utilizes your own data to provide intelligent ChatGPT-style conversations using gpt-3.5-turbo and Ada for advanced embedding, as well as custom indexes and knowledgebase for a
 - [di-sukharev/opencommit](https://github.com/di-sukharev/opencommit) - Auto-generate impressive commits with AI in 1 second 🤯🔫
 - [flepied/second-brain-agent](https://github.com/flepied/second-brain-agent) - 🧠 Second Brain AI agent
 - [neurocult/agency](https://github.com/neurocult/agency) - 🕵️‍♂️ Library designed for developers eager to explore the potential of Large Language Models (LLMs) and other generative AI through a clean, effective, and Go-idiomatic approach.